 Hermit Park Open Space is the ideal setting for a large outdoor gathering.
 Surrounded by pine forests and mountain meadows, the Group Pavilion is a reservable space complete with picnic benches, a fire pit, charcoal grills, and utilities.
 The pavilion can accommodate up to 150 people and must be reserved in advance.

-Trails for Hiking, Biking, and Horseback Riding
+Hiking, Biking, and Horseback Riding Trails

 Hikers will be pleased to find a wide range of trails at Hermit Park.
 From easier paths with only slight elevation gain, such as Moose Meadow Trail, to more extreme gains of nearly 900 feet on the Kruger Rock Trail, hikers of all experience levels will enjoy the pine forests and lush meadows of the Open Space.